 4.Specify the name as TestNG

-5.Specify the Location as http://brust.com/eclipse
+5.Specify the Location as https://brust.com/eclipse

-7.Select TestNG check box
+7.Select TestNG checkbox

-10. Click OK on warning message
+10. Click OK on the warning message

-11. Click Yes Which will re-start the eclipse IDE,
+11. Click Yes Which will re-start the Eclipse IDE,